The Who, What, Where, When and Sometimes, Why.

 NCI-designated Cancer Centers and academic centers tend to be located in larger cities.
 This can make travel to and from treatment hard if you live far away.

 Another factor is cost.
 Not all doctors and hospitals are covered by all health insurance plans.
-With the high cost of breast cancer treatment, you may prefer care from the doctors and hospitals covered under your health insurance plan.
+With the high cost of breast cancer treatment, you may prefer to get care from the doctors and hospitals covered under your health insurance plan.

 Finally, if you’ve already chosen a doctor, the choice of hospitals will be limited to those where the doctor has practicing privileges.